-Cluster or Segmented Bar Charts

-- Use five or fewer segments per bar or bars per cluster. - Use darkest or densest fills for segments at baseline (or left side) and lighter fills as segments rise up the bar (or move to the right). - Display values over, next to, or inside tops of bars when precise values are significant.
+- Cluster or Segmented Bar Charts - Use five or fewer segments per bar or bars per cluster. - Use darkest or densest fills for segments at baseline (or left side) and lighter fills as segments rise up the bar (or move to the right). - Display values over, next to, or in-